 The predominant color is blue, but there is also gray, red, green, yellow, pink.
 Against the white walls they look even brighter.

-Inside the house, above the windows or for extra support in larger rooms.
-Since the available beams were no longer than three meters, arches were needed in order to construct larger spaces.
+Arches are a common feature of the mediterranean style.
+In a greek island house you’ll find them inside the house, above the windows or for extra support in larger rooms.
+Since the available beams were no longer than three meters, arches were needed to construct larger spaces.
 Also in the public space, arches connect two houses and form passages and covered areas.